Sign in

 Significantly lower

-Among the group of residents that felt their local area is currently feeling, or will feel, the effects of climate change in their lifetime, the top local area climate-related events were: Cyclones (89%), Flooding (82%) and Extreme heat (78%).
-The top actions residents felt should be taken to address the effects of climate change in their local area were: Educate residents on how to live more sustainably (65%), Protect and enhance local biodiversity (62%) and Provide options for recycling waste (57%).
+Among the group of residents that felt their local area is currently feeling, or will feel, the effects of climate change in their lifetime, the top local area climate-related events were: Flooding (89%), Extreme heat (85%) and Cyclones (83%).
+The top actions residents felt should be taken to address the effects of climate change in their local area were: Protect and enhance local biodiversity (59%), Provide options for recycling waste (56%) and Educate residents on how to live more sustainably (53%).

 How is your local area currently, or how do you expect it will, feel the effects of climate change in your lifetime?